Mhlonipheni/FirstAccess/README.md

   [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html), a nd [Webpack 2](http://webpack.github.io/) by [Flatlogic](http://flatlogic.com).

-> This is a seed version of Sing App with Angular Final Release support.
-Full version release date is set to October 2, 2016.
-Till then you can use a version of Sing App with Angular rc4 support available in seed and full versions.

 This seed repo serves as an Angular 2 starter for anyone looking to get up and running with Angular 2 and TypeScript fast.
  Using a [Webpack 2](http://webpack.github.io/) for building our files and assisting with boilerplate.